 Sizeable gaps were found for magnesium intake compared with intake targets in males and females aged 20–59 years.
 Magnesium deficiencies could be a significant contributor to low-grade inflammation which typically underpins conditions such as diabetes, cardiovascular disease and hypertension.
 At a cellular level magnesium is thought to have a valuable role in the regulation of telomere function, integrity, and structure with telomere dysregulation being linked to aging and age-related disease such as cancer.
 Magnesium can be found in cashews, green vegetables, milk and sunflower seeds.

 Amongst UK males, vitamin A shortfalls were apparent.
 The clinical importance of vitamin A is becoming increasingly clear with evidence of its role emerging in immune competence, tissue differentiation and the visual cycle.
 Men, aged 19-64 years, had an intake of fruit and vegetables slightly lower (3.9 portions daily) compared to women (4.1 portions daily).
 It has also been found that fruit and vegetable variety tends to be lower in men.
-Vitamin A can be found in oily fish, orange, yellow and green leafy vegetables.

 Amongst UK males, zinc shortfalls were apparent.
 Zinc is a known antioxidant with research showing that fertile males tend to have higher seminal zinc levels than their infertile counterparts.
 Zinc also has important catalytic, structural, and regulatory roles helping to support immunity and avert age-related diseases.
 Zinc shortfalls are somewhat surprising to see, especially amongst males given that meat and meat products are one of the main providers of zinc.
 It is possible that younger men in their twenties are eating less meat which could have contributed to lower zinc intakes in this age group.
 Zinc can be found in fortified cereals, nuts, poultry and red meat.